gabriela-trevisan/character-builder-docker/character-builder/README.md

+# Character Builder

-# Node.js Rest API with Express & MySQL for creating and customizing characters and teams for wargames +
+## Node.js Rest API with Express & MySQL for creating and customizing characters and teams for wargames +

-## Project setup
+### Project setup
 ```
 npm install
 ```